 The higher end of our script's execution time is 3 seconds.
 A typical Python request takes 1-2 seconds to complete, so our speed optimization is hundreds of times faster for a sample size of data like this.

 Writing async scripts in Python surely takes more effort, but not hundreds or thousands of times more effort.
-Even if isn't speed you're after, handling the volume of larger-scale applications renders asyncio absolutely critical.
+Even if isn't speed you're after, handling the volume of larger-scale applications renders asyncio critical.
 For example, if your chatbot or webserver is in the middle of handling a user's request, what happens when a second user attempts to interact with your app in the meantime?
 Often the answer is nothing: User 1 gets what they want, and User 2 is stuck taking to a blocked thread.

 Anyway, seeing is believing.
 Here's the source code for this tutorial: